nicolopignatelli/wc2018-slack-bot/README.md

 - Create a Slack bot in your account and note down the token
 - Invite the bot in your channel
 - Clone the repo
+- Run `make deps`.
+To download all the dependencies.
 - Run `make build`.
 An x64 executable is created in the bin/ directory.
   Adjust the target according to your runtime architecture.
 - Run the binary with the required env variables.